wp-plugins/fd-footnotes/readme.txt

 Footnotes are automatically linked back to the spot in the text where the note was made.

+= Settings =

+**Only show footnotes on single post/page:** This option will hide footnotes on the main blog page.
+Footnote numbers will still appear but link to the individual post/page URL.

+**Collapse footnotes until clicked:** When checked, footnotes are hidden until manually expanded or a footnote number is clicked.

 *Note:* Do not include square brackets [] inside the footnotes themselves.

 *Note:* Footnote numbers don't need to be unique but it is recommended,